Associate Faculty Contract for Services Policy

 6.1 An associate faculty contract for services shall terminate on the expiry date of the contract.

-6.3 A contract for associate faculty services may be terminated before the expiry date of the contract, by written notice to the associate faculty contractor.
+6.4 A contract for associate faculty services may be terminated before the expiry date of the contract, by written notice to the associate faculty contractor.
 Among other reasons, a contract may be terminated if there is demonstrated failure, despite reasonable attempts to support the contractor’s success, to comply with the terms and/or effectively meet the deliverables specified in the contract.
+Complete information on Termination can be found under “Terms and Conditions” in Part Two of the Professional Services Contract.